Powers of Horror: Eruption of the Real

 The corpse especially exemplifies Kristeva's concept since it literalizes the breakdown of the distinction between subject and object that is crucial for the establishment of identity and for our entrance into the symbolic order.
 What we are confronted with when we experience the trauma of seeing a human corpse (particularly the corpse of a friend or family member) is our own eventual death made palpably real.
 As Kristeva puts it, "The corpse, seen without God and outside of science, is the utmost of abjection.
 It is death infecting life.
-Abject" (Powers 4).
+Abject".